UK scraps tax cut for wealthy that sparked market turmoil

-In a dramatic about-face, Treasury chief Kwasi Kwarteng abandoned plans to scrap the top 45% rate of income tax paid on earnings above 150,000 pounds ($167,000) a year.
+In a dramatic about-face, Treasury chief Kwasi Kwarteng abandoned plans to scrap the top 45% rate of income tax paid on earnings above 150,000 pounds ($167,000) a year, a policy that had drawn near-universal opposition.
+The pound rose after the government U-turn, trading at $1.13 — just over the value it held before the government’s calamitous budget announcement on Sept.
+23.

+But Kwarteng said the government would push ahead with the rest of its tax-cutting stimulus package — though further changes of plan may be looming.
+The Financial Times reported that the government would bring forward a planned full fiscal statement from Nov.
+23 to later this month.

-He and Prime Minister Liz Truss have spent the last 10 days defending the cut in the face of market mayhem and increasing alarm among the governing Conservative Party.
+Kwarteng and Prime Minister Liz Truss have spent the last 10 days defending the plan in the face of market mayhem and increasing alarm among the governing Conservative Party.

-“We get it, and we have listened,” Kwarteng said in a statement.
-He said “it is clear that the abolition of the 45p tax rate has become a distraction from our overriding mission to tackle the challenges facing our country.”

-The pound rose after Kwarteng’s announcement to around $1.12 — about the value it held before the Sept.
-23 budget announcements.
+In a speech to the party’s annual conference, Kwarteng acknowledged the plan had “caused a little turbulence.”

+“I get it.
+We are listening and have listened, and now I want to focus on delivering the major parts of our growth package,” he said, trying to draw a line under 10 days of turmoil.

+“We need to move forward.
+No more distractions.
+We have a plan and we need to get on and deliver it.”

-The U-turn came after a growing number of Conservative lawmakers, including former ministers with broad influence, turned on the government’s tax plans.
+The turnaround came after a growing number of Conservative lawmakers, including former ministers with broad influence, turned on the government’s tax plans.

 “I can’t support the 45p tax removal when nurses are struggling to pay their bills,” Tory lawmaker Maria Caulfield said.

-It also came hours after the Conservatives released advance extracts of a speech Kwarteng is due to give later Monday at the party’s annual conference in the central England city of Birmingham.
-He had been due to say: “We must stay the course.
-I am confident our plan is the right one.”
+The backlash has cast a shadow over the Conservative conference in the central England city of Birmingham, where many delegates express fears that the party, in power since 2010, is headed for defeat in the next election.
+It’s not due until 2024, but the opposition Labour Party has taken a substantial lead in opinion polls.

-Truss defended the measures Sunday but said she could have “done a better job laying the ground” for the announcements.
+Truss defended the economic plan on Sunday but said she could have “done a better job laying the ground” for the announcements.

 She also said the decision to abolish the top tax rate had been taken by Kwarteng alone.
 On Monday, Truss’ spokesman said the prime minister still had confidence in her embattled Treasury chief.